DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/basic-plugin-tutorial.md

 </servlet>
 ```

 The i18n resource supports internationalization of the servlet UI.
-The

 ## Step 4.
 Build, install and run the plugin